Home

 Medicine's Dark Secret

 Medical science has fought a valiant but losing battle against back ache for the past 50 years.
 Despite huge improvements in knowledge and technology, there are more patients with unresolved back pain now than ever before.
-Statistically, a patient with chronic back pain that lasts more than a 6 to 12 months has a very low chance of EVER finding true relief.
+Statistically, a patient with chronic back pain that lasts more than a 6 to 12 months has a very low chance of ever finding true relief.

 What exactly constitutes true relief?
 A real cure for back pain is defined as a permanent end to the pain and suffering.
 Most back and spine therapies only treat the symptoms and do nothing to actual resolve the causative issues (if these are even known).